-You completed both your MPhil in Renewable Energy (2008) and your PhD in Sustainable Development (2012) at the Centre for Sustainable Development (CSD).
+You completed both your MPhil in Engineering for Sustainable Development (2008) and your PhD in Sustainable Development (2012) at the Centre for Sustainable Development (CSD).
 What were the benefits of studying here?

 Yes, I had a great experience at the CSD.
 My MPhil research was focused on geothermal energy potential in East Africa as a low-carbon source to help promote sustainable development.
 It was conducted in collaboration with the German Development Bank.
 My PhD research was focused on the sustainability of large-scale ecosystem restoration and livelihood improvement interventions in China, Turkey and North Africa, and was conducted in collaboration with the World Bank.

 The CSD offered an excellent platform for me to pursue these research interests and provided me with holistic perspectives, equipping me with tangible skills to tackle today's increasingly complex global challenges.
 One of the CSD's many strengths is the opportunity it provides students to apply mixed methods research approaches (combining quantitative and qualitative methods) to explore various aspects of social, environmental and economic issues associated with engineering-related challenges.

 The CSD transformed my career trajectory and continues to influence my thinking.
 Today, sustainable development principles are more important than ever and I'm grateful to my Cambridge mentors and colleagues for their inspiration – I continue to engage with many of them in a professional capacity.